u7javed/Transformer-Multi-Language-Translator/README.md

 ## Training

 ### Organization of Data
 Please refer to the dataset section for more details on the datasets I'm using.
-The data files I'm using for training are line by line files meaning each line is training.
+The data files I'm using for training are line-by-line text files meaning each line is training data.
 Each langauge file comes in pairs.
 For example, if I want to train the translator to work with English and French, the files I have are located in the ```data/french-english/``` directory and the files present ```english.txt``` and ```french.txt```.
 Thus, we have the file locations ```data/french-english/english.txt``` and ```data/french-english/french.txt```.
 This is the organization format I used in this project and the organization applies to all language pairs.
 Keep in mind, English, is usually the latter in the data/**language-language** directory name as you can see in the data directory.

 Python Files
   - train.py